jjanus12/oad_hol/lab01.md

 **Listener**: A logical entity that checks for incoming traffic on the load balancer's IP address.
 You configure a listener's protocol and port number, and the optional SSL settings.
 To handle TCP, HTTP, and HTTPS traffic, you must configure multiple listeners.

-To see the full list of all Load Balancing components please visit: https://docs.cloud.oracle.com/en-us/iaas/Content/Balance/Concepts/balanceoverview.htm
+To see the full list of all Load Balancing components please visit documentation [here](https://docs.cloud.oracle.com/en-us/iaas/Content/Balance/Concepts/balanceoverview.htm)

 ## **STEP 7.2:** Create your Load Balancer